mohdarbabkhan03/Insider-Threat-Detection-With-SIEM/README.md

   sudo nano /var/ossec/etc/ossec.conf
   ```
 - Find the `<client>` section.
-- Update the `<address>` field with the correct IP address of your Wazuh Server.
+- Update the `<address>` field with the correct IP address of the imported Wazuh Server.
 - Save and exit the file.

 ### 4.3 Restart Required Services